Nonparametric modal regression

 \subsection{Bandwidth selection}

 Prediction sets can be used to select the smoothing bandwidth of the underlying KDE, as we describe here.
 We focus on uniform prediction sets, and we will use a subscript $h$ throughout to denote the dependence on the smoothing bandwidth.
-From its definition in \eqref{eq::EPS}, we can see that the volume (Lebesgue measure) of the estimated uniform prediction set is

-where \smash{$\hat{K}_h(x)$} is the number of estimated local modes at $X=x$, and \smash{$\hat{\epsilon}_{1-\alpha,h}$} is as defined in \eqref{eq::wEPS}.
-Roughly speaking, when $h$ is small, $\hat{\epsilon}_{1-\alpha,h}$ is also small, but the number of estimated manifolds is large; on the other hand, when $h$ is large, $\hat{\epsilon}_{1-\alpha,h}$ is large, but the number of estimated manifolds is small.
-This is like the bias-variance trade-off: small $h$ corresponds to less bias (\smash{$\hat{\epsilon}_{1-\alpha,h}$}) but higher variance (number of estimated manifolds).
+From its definition in \eqref{eqEPS}, we can see that the volume (Lebesgue measure) of the estimated uniform prediction set is where {$\hat{K}_h(x)$} is the number of estimated local modes at $X=x$, and {$\hat{\varepsilon}_{1-\alpha,h}$} is as defined in \eqref{eqwEPS}.
+Roughly speaking, when $h$ is small, $\hat{\varepsilon}_{1-\alpha,h}$ is also small, but the number of estimated manifolds is large; on the other hand, when $h$ is large, $\hat{\varepsilon}_{1-\alpha,h}$ is large, but the number of estimated manifolds is small.
+This is like the bias-variance trade-off: small $h$ corresponds to less bias ({$\hat{\varepsilon}_{1-\alpha,h}$}) but higher variance (number of estimated manifolds).